2025-2026

 An entry point to start meaningful conversations

-The Explore page allows students to browse and start guided conversations on a variety of topics like study habits, social connections, and digital wellness.
+The Explore page acts as a library and discovery point, and allows students to browse and start guided conversations on a variety of topics like study habits, social connections, and digital wellness.

-As the project evolved, expanding dialogue content and shifting directions required rethinking both the structure and visual design.
-I redesigned the page to improve clarity, support a fast growing conversation library, and introduce more expressive visual language with category-specific characters and card designs.
+Evergreen began incorporating 100+ student writers to create dialogue content, which expanded the scope of this feature exponentially.
+As both the structure and visual design required restructuring, I redesigned the page and information hierarchy to support a fast growing conversation library, and introduce more expressive visual language with category-specific characters and card designs.

 The dialogue team so far has produced 220+ peer-reviewed conversations, spanning across multiple wellbeing topics.